magdalanychase/dev-agent/README.md

 # dev-agent
-This is a Terminal based AI code agent.
+This is a Terminal based coding agent.

+This uses Gemini 2.5 Flash Lite